-Bio: Shirleen is a first year public health science major at UCI.
+Bio: Shirleen is a second year public health science major at UCI.
 As a public health major, she feels the need to not only focus on the health of the general community, but values the importance of environmental health in relation to social justice.
 Her biggest inspiration to apply for the Community Resilience Fellowship were her early background experiences of environmental inequality and injustice growing up in Kenya.
 She believes natural resources are extremely vital for human survival.
-As a result, she wants to promote access to, control and use of natural resources in various marginalized communities that have been limited, denied or undermined.
-She especially looks forward to tackling the intersecting environmental, social justice, and racial crises that are occurring under the current political climate and administration.
-Her future career goals involve working with overlooked communities in third world countries as a Public Physician while simultaneously advocating for various public health issues severely affecting Kenyans.
+As a result, she wants to promote access to, control, and use of natural resources in various marginalized communities that have been limited, denied, or undermined.
+She especially looks forward to tackling the intersecting environmental, social justice, and racial crises that are occurring in contemporary society.
+Her future career goals involve working with overlooked communities in third world countries as a public physician while simultaneously advocating for various public health issues severely affecting Kenyans.
 Since this fellowship aligns with her career path, she hopes to utilize the skills and experiences she takes away from it into her future endeavors.

 Bio: Bo Daraphant is a third year student studying International Studies at UCI.
 In addition, he is an artist and an activist.
 He immigrated to the US at the age of 13 and has lived in his newfound home in LA since then.
 Outside of school, Bo has spent his college years advocating for immigrant rights, writing poetry, and creating artwork.
-He hopes built on his experiences in advocacy from working with the White House Initiative on AAPI, National AAPI DACA Collaborative, and UPLIFT LA to become a social entrepreneur creating sustainable programs that will help developing countries and underserved communities.
+Building on his experiences in advocacy from working with the White House Initiative on AAPI, National AAPI DACA Collaborative, and UPLIFT LA, Bo hopes to become a social entrepreneur creating sustainable programs that will help developing countries and underserved communities.
 Bo uses his art as his healing process by expressing his emotions, ideology, and story within his creations.